MFR6340/theenglishextension.org/young-world-4/unit-2: fascinating animal facts.md

 The IMAX Theatre at the Swiss Museum of Transport regularly has interesting films about animals.
 Currently they are showing a film called [Turtle Journey ](https://www.verkehrshaus.ch/en/visit/filmtheatre/filme/dokumentationen/detail/shows/show/turtle-journey-3d.html).
 Shown in 3D.
 Nice for a rainy day.

 At Technorama in Winterthur, attend the Public Workshop  on Biology and see Woodlice under a microscope.
 Learn more about these amazing animals, which are the only crustacean that live on land, but breathe through gills.
-Tickets are an7CHF
+Tickets are 7CHF plus regular admission price and must be purchased at the Information Desk.
+Workshops begin at 13.00 daily.